Philosophy of Logic and Language

 Can any theories of meaning other than truth-conditional ones provide a basis for explaining compositionality?
 (2017)

 Do indicative conditionals have truth conditions?
 If so, are they truth-functional?

 *Dorothy Edgington (2001/14) 'Indicative Conditionals' in E. Zalta, ed.
 Stanford Encyclopedia of Philosophy (Winter 2014 edition): https://plato.stanford.edu/archives/win2014/entries/conditionals/.

 Frank Jackson (1979) 'On Assertion and Indicative Conditionals' in The Philosophical Review 88(4), pp. 565–589.

-In pursuing this topic in any depth, Kratzer (1986) is essential, arguing that “if” is not a two-place connective, but rather a device for restricting the domains of certain operators.
 Bennett (2001) is an even-minded book-length discussion of all the issues.
-Block (2008) responds on Stalnaker’s behalf to Edgington’s objections against his view.
-Douven (2011) and Gillies (2017) are introductory pieces — the latter discussing counterfactual as well as indicative conditionals.
+Block (2008) responds on Stalnaker’s behalf to Edgington’s objections to his view.
+Sainsbury (2001), Douven (2011), and Gillies (2017) are introductory pieces — the last discussing counterfactual as well as indicative conditionals.

 Eliza Block (2008) 'Indicative Conditionals in Context' in Mind 117(468), pp. 783-794.